Comparative cooperative law, made usable

 Global Edition world map view showing cooperative law coverage by region.

-Global Edition: international legal collection and discovery layer
+Global Edition: international discovery, comparison, and source verification

 U.S. Southern Edition brief-style view summarizing a cooperative law question.